-- Remove tax-free cash from your house even with a joint ownership
+- Remove tax-free cash from your house with Equity release joint ownership

 - No regular monthly payments